cstffx/textsearch/README.md

 # Description
 Regular expression builder for JavaScript with search mode options.

-#Why?
+# Why?
-Sometimes we need to filter an string collection, but we want to allow the user to configure position, match case and if only complete words will count.
+Sometimes we need to filter an string collection, but we want to configure position, match case and if only complete words will count.
 In spanish is convenient for better user experience that some characters like ``a`` and ``á`` can be considered iqual.

 This is easy with regular expressions.
-For example: the regular expression ``/jon/`` will match if the secuence``jon`` is at any position in the target string, but ``/jon$/`` will only if is at the end. ``textsearch`` provide a method to dinamically generate this regular expresions, you only need to pass the query and options.
+For example: the regular expression ``/jon/`` will match if the secuence``jon`` is at any position in the target string, but ``/jon$/`` will only at the end. ``search-builder`` provide a method to dinamically generate this regular expresions, you only need to pass the query and options.

 # Example